Disclosure: This post may contain affiliate links. Please read my privacy policy.

 Additions/ Substitutions

-- You can add cooked bacon.
+- You can add cooked bacon to the recipe for added texture and flavor.

 Step by step instructions